Master of Education in Special Education

 Online and Face-to-Face

-The University of Louisville offers an Online Master of Education in Special Education (M.Ed. in Special Education) with four concentrations that help licensed teachers and other professionals develop specialized skills in an education area of their interest.
+The University of Louisville offers an Online Master of Education in Special Education (M.Ed. in Special Education) with three concentrations that help licensed teachers and other professionals develop specialized skills in an education area of their interest.